dainst/idai-field/desktop/src/manual/manual.en.md

 * Accessing the resource by camera scan (via the QR code button in the search bar)
 * Printing QR code labels (via the context menu of the resource)
 * Setting the storage location of a resource via camera scan of the QR code linked to the storage location (via the context menu of the resource)
-Please note that QR codes can only be used for the categories "Find", "Find collection", "Sample" and "Storage location" as well as the respective subcategories.
+Please note that QR codes can only be used for the categories "Find", "Find collection", "Sample", "Type" and "Storage location" as well as the respective subcategories.

 The following options are available in the category editor for configuring QR codes:
 * *Use QR codes for identification*: Enable this option to allow the use of QR codes for resources of the category